 They are loyal, friendly, and intelligent.
 Moreover, Ragdolls are among the several cat breeds suitable for co-living with a pet dog.

 They have a long lifespan of approximately 12-17 years and their temperaments make them the perfect family cat.
-If you’re on the market for an independent, free-willed kitty, the Ragdoll is definitely not the one for you.
-However, if you wish to have a tolerant, affectionate, and notably loyal companion, these furballs are a top choice.
+If you’re in the market for an independent, free-willed kitty, the Ragdoll is not for you.
+However, these furballs are a top choice if you wish to have a tolerant, affectionate, and notably loyal companion.

 These large, long-haired felines are well-known for being laid-back and tolerant of almost anything.

-They will sleep in your bed, allow your kids to constantly pick them up, and won’t make a fuss about their food as long as you’re feeding them with healthy, high quality products.
+They will sleep in your bed, allow your kids to pick them up constantly, and won’t fuss about their food if you feed them with healthy, high-quality products.

-Ragdoll cats come in a variety of colors, including lilac, cream, seal, and chocolate.
+Ragdoll cats come in various colors, including lilac, cream, seal, and chocolate.
 Their patterns can be mitted, colorpoint, lynx, bicolor, and particolored.
 The baby kittens are born white, similar to Siamese cats, and develop their color points around the eighth week.

 Ragdoll facts

 Do you know how Ragdolls got their name?
-It’s actually pretty obvious.
-A surprising phenomenon occurs when you lift every single Ragdoll in the world – its back legs become completely limp.
-And unlike other domestic felines, these cats actually enjoy being held at all times!
-Here are some other interesting facts about the Ragdoll breed, which will most definitely make you fall in love with these kitties.
+It’s pretty obvious.
+A surprising phenomenon occurs when you lift every Ragdoll in the world – its back legs become completely limp.
+And unlike other domestic felines, these cats enjoy being held at all times!
+Here are some other interesting facts about the Ragdoll breed, which will make you love these kitties.

 Piercing blue eyes

 All Ragdoll kittens have piercing blue eyes, which vary in shades.
-During feline shows, the jury is always looking for Ragdolls with intensely- colored baby blues.
-Combined with their light fur coat, blue eyes are among this breed’s best physical features.
-The same genes which are responsible for these kitties’ fur color are responsible for their strikingly gorgeous eyes.
+During feline shows, the jury always looks for Ragdolls with intensely- colored baby blues.
+Blue eyes are among this breed’s best physical features combined with their light fur coat.
+The same genes responsible for these kitties’ fur color are responsible for their strikingly gorgeous eyes.

 Large kitty

 The Ragdoll is a large kitty.
-Similar to the Maine Coon, the Ragdoll cat is not only large in bone structure, but also in terms of long fur coat.
-This breed’s body has a sturdy frame, with well-proportionate legs.
+Similar to the Maine Coon, the Ragdoll cat is not only large in bone structure but also in terms of long fur coats.
+This breed’s body has a sturdy frame with well-proportionate legs.

 Male Ragdolls are significantly larger than their female counterparts.
-Females can reach around 15 pounds in weight, whereas males can weigh around 20 pounds.
-The breed requires specific nutrition from a young age in order to grow, thrive, and reach its potential.
+Females can reach around 15 pounds, whereas males can weigh around 20 pounds.
+The breed requires specific nutrition from a young age to grow, thrive, and reach its potential.
 Just as with other feline breeds, malnourishment is a serious problem for Ragdolls, and so is obesity.

 Lap cat